frankframework/frank-manual/docs/source/newHorizons.rst

 hotels, apartments, campings or any other place where travelers can sleep.
-New Horizons makes traveling easier, because the traveler with a complex travel does not have to negotiate with the indivisual hosts.
+New Horizons makes traveling easier, because the traveler with a complex travel does not have to negotiate with the individual hosts.
 New Horizons takes the responsibility of paying them.

 Of course New Horizons has many user stories.
 In the